Emergency Dentist Beaverton

 Knocked-Out Tooth

-A knocked-out tooth requires timely care if it is to be reattached.
-Retrieve the tooth and rinse your mouth.
+How you should handle a knocked-out tooth: Retrieve the tooth and rinse your mouth.
 If possible, try to reinsert it into the vacant socket and gently bite down to hold it in place.
 If this is not possible, place it in a container of milk and bring it with you to your appointment at our dental office near Cedar Hills.

 Lost Filling/Crown

-It’s natural to become panicked when dealing with a lost dental crown or filling, but it’s important to remain calm.
+How you should handle a lost filling or crown: It’s natural to become panicked when dealing with a lost dental crown or filling, but it’s important to remain calm.
 Simply retrieve the restoration (if possible) and bring it to your appointment.
 With a dental crown, you can use dental cement to try and temporarily put it back in place.
 If you would rather wait, that is fine.
 In the meantime, do not chew on that side of your mouth, and be careful while brushing and flossing to avoid further irritation.

 Broken Denture